 (5) This column shows the Company's net income for each fiscal year covered by the table.
-The following chart illustrates the CAP for our CEO and the average CAP for our Non-PEO NEOs for each of the last three fiscal years against the Company's net income for each of those years.
+The following chart illustrates the CAP for our CEO and the average CAP for our Non-PEO NEOs for each of the fiscal years covered in the Pay Versus Performance Table against the Company's net income for each of those years.

 (6) This column shows the Company's Adjusted EBITDA for each fiscal year covered by the table.
-See Appendix A for a reconciliation of Adjusted EBITDA to the most directly comparable GAAP measures for 2022 and 2021.
-See Appendix A of our Proxy Statement filed in 2022 for a reconciliation of Adjusted EBITDA to the most directly comparable GAAP measures for 2020.
-We consider Adjusted EBITDA to be a key metric in our executive compensation program, used in determining our NEOs' long-term cash incentive awards for 2022.
+See Appendix A for a reconciliation of Adjusted EBITDA to the most directly comparable GAAP measures for 2023 and 2022.
+See the corresponding appendix of our prior Proxy Statements for a reconciliation of Adjusted EBITDA to the most directly comparable GAAP measures for earlier years.
+We consider Adjusted EBITDA to be a key metric in our executive compensation program, used in determining our NEOs' long-term cash incentive awards for 2023.
 See the "Compensation Discussion and Analysis" section of this proxy statement for more information regarding the use of this performance measure in our executive compensation program.
-The following chart illustrates the CAP for our CEO and the average CAP for our Non-PEO NEOs for each of the last three years against the Adjusted EBITDA for each of those years.
+The following chart illustrates the CAP for our CEO and the average CAP for our Non-PEO NEOs for each of the fiscal years covered in the Pay Versus Performance table against the Adjusted EBITDA for each of those years.

-Following is an unranked list of the two financial performance measures we considered in linking the compensation actually paid to our NEOs for 2022 with the Company's performance.
+Following is an unranked list of the two financial performance measures we considered in linking the compensation actually paid to our NEOs for 2023 with the Company's performance.

-- Adjusted EBITDA (used to determine 2022 long-term cash incentive awards) - B&W Stock Price (used to determine vesting in our PSUs awarded in 2022, and the value of all of our equity awards is dependent on our stock price)
+- Adjusted EBITDA (used to determine 2023 long-term cash incentive awards and annual bonuses) - B&W Stock Price (used to determine vesting in our PSUs awarded in 2022, and the value of all of our equity awards is dependent on our stock price)